Deluxe Cinema

 BuilderPeter Jenkins

-The Empire Theatre of Varieties opened on the 30th March 1899 on the site vacated by the Marine Hotel.
+The Empire Theatre of Varieties opened on the 30th March 1899 on the site vacated by the Marine Hotel at 2-6 Pelham Place.
 Designed by Ernest Runtz, a well known Theatre designer and built using 1.25 million bricks by local builder Peter Jenkins.

 The outside of the building was clad with ornate terracotta tiles and topped with two copper clad domes.
 It also featured a balcony at first floor level.
 The interior was elaborately decorated with Ivory coloured walls, gilding, satin and velvet upholstery and plush green carpet.
 The building could accommodate 1,500 persons.[1]